This article has links to products and services we love, which we may make commission from.

-Lisa Williams, founder of the Edinburgh Caribbean Association and Honorary Fellow in the department of History, Classics and Archaeology at the University of Edinburgh discusses the links between Scotland, Africa and Caribbean during this 2-hour walking tour.
+Lisa Williams, founder of the Edinburgh Caribbean Association and Honorary Fellow in the Department of History, Classics and Archaeology at the University of Edinburgh discusses the links between Scotland, Africa and the Caribbean during this 2-hour walking tour.

 Learn About Craft Beer in Scotland